 Think elastic band – if you don’t put any tension in to an elastic band, it’s useless.
 If you overstretch it, it snaps.
 Try to keep yourself in the middle zone, often referred to as the ‘learning zone’.
 It may feel uncomfortable at first, but keep with it.
 Soon it will be your new ‘normal’

 4. Enjoy the journey and review your progress

-In order to stick to your resolutions and achieve your ultimate goal, it’s important to take some joy from the journey.
+In order to stick with your intentions and achieve your ultimate goal, it’s important to take some joy from the journey.
 Take time to celebrate your small successes along the way, not just when you reach the end, otherwise you might not make it!

 Writing down your goals and keeping track of them enables you to see how far you’ve have come and will help you to stay motivated with your focus set in the right direction.
 Write your goals down in a journal, make them in to this year’s screensaver on your computer, print them out and frame them above your bed.
 Do whatever works for you, but keep them visible.